Ready to inspire the future of theatre? Register here and begin your journey as an Ambassador of the theatre sector.

 ‘Our goal is to sign up 1000 Ambassadors from across the industry, to include technicians, designers, actors, creatives and administrators – with particular emphasis on roles behind the curtain – to commit to visit a local school once a year to talk about what they do – to open the eyes of children and inspire them to consider a role in the theatre.’

-Inspiring the Future of Theatre will be officially launched on 11 July with events at schools around the country.
-As part of a broader celebration of the fantastic educational and careers work already taking place in the theatre industry, theatres will be encouraged to use the social media hashtag #InspiringFutureTheatre on 11 July to promote their own work towards closing skills gaps and broadening access to arts and cultural education.
+Inspiring the Future of Theatre was officially launched on 11 July 2018 with an event at Northstead Primary School in Scarborough.
+The day also celebrated the fantastic educational and careers work already taking place in the theatre industry and saw the hashtag #InspiringFutureTheatre trending.
+Events at schools around the country will take place throughout the 18/19 academic year, continuing work towards closing skills gaps and broadening access to arts and cultural education.

 Signing up is simple: